ronickg/react-native-node-api/docs/USAGE.md

-# How to write and consume a React Native Node-API Module
+# Usage: How to write and consume a React Native Node-API Module

 The purpose of this document is to explain how Node-API modules are supported all the way from an app loading a library package to the library's native code returning a JavaScript value to from a function call.